sourcecred/docs/community/CODE_OF_CONDUCT.md

 All communication should be appropriate for a professional audience including people of many different backgrounds.
 Please be yourself, but be respectful of others, and always be kind and courteous.
 There is never a need to be mean, rude, or disrespectful.
 Specifically, the SourceCred community strives to:

- - **Be empathetic**.
-Realize that every post, event, project, or program is created by human beings that are likely trying their best, and aren't perfect.
+ - **Be empathetic**: Realize that every post, event, project, or program is created by human beings that are likely trying their best, and aren't perfect.
 Try your best to understand perspectives that differ from your own, and to ask for clarification when you don't understand how someone feels.
  - **Be respectful**: Every person deserves to be treated with kindness and respect.
 If we assume good intentions, we can work together to resolve conflict.
 We may all experience some frustration from time to time, but we do not allow frustration to turn into a personal attack.
 A community where people feel uncomfortable or threatened is not a productive one.
  - **Be welcoming**: When an interaction or community is new, it can be intimidating.
-We aspire to be welcoming, friendly, and patient to both new and current members, and remember that everyone is a constantly growing and learning at all points in our lives.
+We aspire to be welcoming, friendly, and patient to both new and current members, and remember that everyone is constantly growing and learning at all points in their lives.
- - **Be vulnerable**.
-If you feel the compulsion to act in a disrespectful or otherwise inappropriate manner, you should practice self-compassion, and both step away from the current interaction, and seek others for support.
+ - **Be vulnerable**: If you feel the compulsion to act in a disrespectful or otherwise inappropriate manner, you should practice self-compassion, and both step away from the current interaction, and seek others for support.
 It can be helpful to talk to someone about what is troubling you, and discuss how you can approach a situation with respect, and without conflict.
  - **Be collaborative**: The success and spirit of SourceCred depends on the participation of many people.
 Effective and friendly collaboration enables everyone to better achieve their goals.
  - **Be aware**: We are careful and respectful in our communication, and we take responsibility for our own speech.
 Be aware of how what you say or do might impact others.
 Be kind to others.
 Do not insult or put down other members of the community.